changesets/action/README.md

 ### Triggering other workflows

-When using the built-in `GITHUB_TOKEN`, tags, releases and some pull request events created by this action won't trigger other workflows.
+When using the built-in `GITHUB_TOKEN`, tags, releases and pull requests created by this action won't trigger other workflows.
 From the [GitHub Docs docs](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/triggering-a-workflow#triggering-a-workflow-from-a-workflow):

 > When you use the repository's `GITHUB_TOKEN` to perform tasks, events triggered by the `GITHUB_TOKEN`, will not create a new workflow run.
 This prevents you from accidentally creating recursive workflow runs.